What is fibre?

-Fibre can do so much more!
+Fibre can do so much more

-- aid the intestinal flora
+aids the intestinal flora

-- lower blood fat and cholesterol levels
+lowers blood fat and cholesterol levels

-- reduce the risk of developing type 2 diabetes
+reduces the risk of developing type 2 diabetes

-- protect against caries through increased saliva production
+protects against caries through increased saliva production

-- prevent calcification of the arteries
+prevents calcification of the arteries

 Eating fibre throughout the day

-Breakfast: start the day with muesli and fresh fruit.
+Start the day with muesli and fresh fruit.
 Cereals in your muesli with «wholegrain», «bran» or «fibre» in their name are recommended.
 Berries, apples or bananas are ideal fruits.

-For in-between: the best way to satisfy those small hunger pangs between meals is with fruit, nuts, dried fruit or vegetable sticks.
+The best way to satisfy those small hunger pangs between meals is with fruit, nuts, dried fruit or vegetable sticks.

-Lunch: for lunch, meals with a large portion of vegetables or salad are advised.
+For lunch, meals with a large portion of vegetables or salad are advised.
 Alternatives for white rice or pasta are wild rice, barley, wholemeal pasta and bulgur wheat.
 The added fibre prevents you from feeling hungry in the afternoon.

-Dinner: rye or wholegrain bread is an ideal source of fibre here.
+Rye or wholegrain bread is an ideal source of fibre here.